virtadpt/exocortex-halo/system_bot/README.md

   * <bot's name>, network stats.
   * <bot's name>, traffic stats.
   * <bot's name>, traffic count.
+* System hardware temperature:
+  * <bot's name>, system temperature.
+  * <bot's name>, system temp.
+  * <bot's name>, temperature.
+  * <bot's name>, temp.
+  * <bot's name>, overheating.
+  * <bot's name>, core temperature.
+  * <bot's name>, core temp.

 All of these commands (save the bot's name) are case insensitive.

 Systembot automatically tracks the current system load, CPU idle time (per core), amount of free disk space remaining, and remaining unused RAM.
 If any of these scores hit 20% left or less, an alert will automatically be sent to the bot's owner.
 I have to be honest, this functionality isn't very good yet, it's unreliable and really needs a proper implementation but I haven't had time to come up with something that doesn't suck.
 It's on my to-do list.

+Systembot also automatically tracks temperatures reported by the hardware, if sensors are available.
+If the sensors are configured to have a notion of high or critical temperatures, a notification will be automatically sent to the user.
+If the sensors do not, Systembot will automatically analyze device temperature trends and send an alert if something changes more than the number of [standard deviations](https://www.mathsisfun.com/data/standard-deviation.html) specified in the configuration file (default: 2 sigma).
+If Systembot is running on a virtual machine (which typically don't expose hardware sensors) or the bot isn't able to access those device nodes for some reason, it will silently skip them.

 This bot is also capable of optionally monitoring certain processes running on the system, specified in the configuration file.
 If one or more of the processes is not found in the server's process table, it'll execute a command to restart it.
 For example: